Lodge-Based Galapagos Adventure

 Day 10: Quito / Home

 Please note: This itinerary is meant as a guideline.
-The activities we are able to participate in and the exact itinerary will be determined by time of year, weather, permits and equipment availability.
-Island visits on Days 2 & 7 sometimes vary.
+The exact destinations and activities we are able to participate in will be determined by time of year, weather, permits and equipment availability.
+Island visits on Days 3 & 7 sometimes vary.
 A minimum number of participants may be required to guarantee private excursions throughout the trip, but all scheduled tours will include the exclusive services of a Natural Habitat Adventures Expedition Leader.